kaeeraa/kaede/docs/PLAN.md

 Update: it works, somehow.
 I tested it both ways: firstly, I made a Svelte plugin state change from the Launcher (in Vue), and then I made a Vue state change from the Svelte plugin.

+___
+about security: what if i introduce a permission-based plugin system? plugins will be able to use only those things (`window.__TAURI__` object scopes, localStorage, WASM, .dll/.so, etc.) that user has allowed

 </details>

 ## Auth